-Today Rody Boonchouy @rodyboo from the Buck Institute talks about effective project based learning.
-With a powerful metaphor explaining the difference between projects and project based learning, Rody sets the stage to discuss PBL trends and tips.
-Let’s dive deeper into PBL.
+Today, Rody Boonchouy @rodyboo from the Buck Institute discusses effective project-based learning.
+With a powerful metaphor explaining the difference between projects and project-based learning, Rody sets the stage to discuss PBL trends and tips.
+Let's dive deeper into PBL.

 Today's Sponsor is TeacherVision.
 TeacherVision gives you professionally curated teaching materials that align with their FutureFit Curriculum enhancement framework.
 FutureFit aligns social emotional learning and character education with your traditional subjects of math, language arts, sciences and more for grades K-12.

 To give you a closer look, they're giving away their Spin Factory math lesson plan at coolcatteacher.com/teachervision.
 Fidget spinners, math and FutureFit combine to make a powerful fun lesson.
 Check out TeacherVision today.

 Below is a transcript modified for your reading pleasure.
 For information on the guests and items mentioned in this show, scroll down to the bottom of this post.

 Vicki: Happy Thought Leader Thursday.
 Today we’re thinking about Project Based Learning.
 This is something we talk about a lot on “The Ten Minute Teacher.”
 We have Dr. Rody Boonchouy @rodyboo with us from the Buck Institute of Education.

 Rody, you work with Project Based Learning all over the country and the world.
 What kind of trends are you seeing right now in Project Based Learning?

 Rody: Thanks for having me, Vicki.
 I work for the Buck Institute for Education, and we provide professional development across the country, supporting educators, teachers, leaders, instructional coaches in using Project Based Learning or what we call PBL.